ppeble/emissary-ingress.dev/content/en/docs/1.14/topics/running/tls/index.md

 ### `Host` and `TLSContext`

-The `Host` will configure most TLS termination settings in $productName$.
+The `Host` will configure most TLS termination settings in Emissary.

 If you require TLS configuration that is not available via the above `tls` settings in a `Host`, you can create a `TLSContext` and associate it with a `Host` with either of the following two methods.